HeavenMin/UNIMELB-IT_Y2_SEMESTER2_REVIEW/stream.md

 $k$ is the num of hash functions

-$n$ is the number of distinct elements in the stream
+$m$ is the number of distinct elements in the stream

 ### Counters